How to Complete NASHP’s Hospital Cost Tool

 The largest disallowed cost may be physician costs, and the MCR places these costs in one of three buckets:

 To address concerns of disallowed costs, the NASHP tool calculates the full spectrum of hospital costs.
 First, the tool calculates hospital break-even points for commercial payments to cover commercial patient costs (using cost-to-charge ratio) and any balance from government programs, charity care, care for the uninsured, and bad debt.
-The model then includes more break-even points to consider, including Medicare unallocated costs, Medicare disallowed costs, and hospital non-operating income/expenses.
+Next, the model includes more break-even points to consider, including Medicare-disallowed costs and hospital non-operating income/expenses.

 How to Fill Out the Tool

 The tool’s Excel workbook has six tabs.
-Tabs 1 and 2 are reporting tabs only, not requiring specific entry in their cells.
+Tabs 1 and 2 are reporting tabs only and do not require specific entries in their cells.
 Tabs 3 through 6 include fields for data input and calculation.
 Cells requiring data entry are shaded, with the MCR references to the right of the cell.

 - Government Programs, Charity Care/Uninsured Payments, and Operating Costs

-- Profit margin for each program, expressed as net profit/loss divided by total payments for the program
+- Profit margin for each program, expressed as net profi/loss divided by total payments for the program.

-- Commercial/Other includes all hospital business not included in the two above, so includes commercial insurers, employer self-funded plans, federal employee health plans, Veterans Administration, self-pay, and TriCare, etc.
+- Commercial includes all hospital business not included above, this includes commercial insurers, employer self-funded plans, federal employee health plans, Veterans Administration, self-pay, and TriCare, etc.

-- Costs are calculated using the hospital cost-to-charge ratio (CCR) applied to the balance of charges after government programs, charity care/bad debt/care for the uninsured.
-Patient revenue is calculated as the balance of net patient revenue reported, less government programs, charity care/bad debt/care for the uninsured payments.
+- Costs are calculated using the hospital cost-to-charge ratio (CCR) applied to the balance of charges after government programs, charity care, bad debt, and uninsured care.

 - Payments as a percentage of related costs is presented.

-- Commercial/Other payer mix represents the percentage of hospital services attributed to this segment,
+- Commercial payer mix represents the percentage of hospital services attributed to this segment.

 - Profit margin is expressed as net profit/loss divided by payments.